ddev/ddev-ui/README.md

 While developing and testing casually locally (not for formal reviews), you may wish to skip building the full binary by running `make clean appstart` or using yarn `yarn install && yarn start` in the main ddev-ui directory.

 This will launch the ddev-ui electron app without requiring building disk images and closing/reopening the binary.

+## Build Release Instructions

+DDEV UI has been tested on macOS, Win7/8/10, Ubuntu 16.04+ and Fedora 25+.
+The following commands will output the compiled binary to /release-builds .

+- All: `make clean release`
+- macOS: `make release-darwin`
+- windows: `make clean release-windows`
+- linux: `make clean release-linux`

 ## Alpha Release